 The iPad Pros are for people who want the fastest and most powerful Apple tablets available.
 It’s been more than a year since the iPad Pros were upgraded to an M1 processor in April of 2021, and they just got a big boost to the M2.
 But is now still a good time to buy one?

-Update 10/18/22: The new iPad Pros have been announced, with an M2 processor and a new Apple Pencil “hover” experience.
+Update 01/30/23: The latest iPad Pros were released in October 2023 and feature an M2 processor and a new Apple Pencil “hover” feature.
 This is a good time to buy.

 iPad Pro: Pricing and specs